cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 ### Part 1

-Inside the `accounts` package, create a class called `Account` with the following members:
+Inside the `com.cbfacademy.accounts` package under the `accounts` module, create a class called `Account` with the following members:
 - `public Account(int accountNumber, double balance)` - constructor that accepts parameters representing the new account number and starting balance
 - `public double getBalance()` - returns the current account balance
 - `public int getAccountNumber()` - returns the account number